mrezabayat/iamsorush/content/posts/create-arrays/index.md

 Different methods to create arrays in C++ are overviewed: c-style array, pointer array, std::vector, std::array, and boost multiarray.
 How the memory is managed by each style and also their practical usage is discussed.

+Non-contiguous containers like list and deque are not studied here.

 ## C array

 A contiguous array can be created by `[]` operator.
 An array of five integers is defined as